apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ## Conclusion

+Safety is the absence of undefined behavior.
+Correctness is that your program is fully specified and fully conforms to that specification in all cases, including the ones you haven't thought of.
+Preconditions and postconditions are the specification.
+A bug is a lapse in correctness due to a mistake in the implementation of the preconditions and postconditions.

 As you can see, the C standard is broken in a lot of obscure ways.
 Undefined behavior (as well as implementation-defined and unspecified behaviors) are great for enabling compiler optimizations, and making writing C compilers easier to write or port by eliminating corner cases, but push the corner cases